limadan/price-tracker/README.md

 - **Multi-Store Scraping:** Track products from Amazon or Ebay e-commerce websites.
 - **Target Price Alerts:** Get notified the moment a product's price hits your desired level.
-- **Price Drop Notifications:** Receive alerts even if the target isn't met but the price has dropped since the last check.
 - **Historical Price Tracking:** View the price history of a product to make informed buying decisions.
-- **Email:** Choose your preferred method for receiving alerts.
 - **Web Interface:** A simple UI to easily add, view, and manage your tracked products.

 ## 📦 Installation